mitotic/slidoc/README.md

 ---

-- Two additional pieces of information may optionally be included at the end of each slide: a list of concepts and additional notes.
+- Two additional pieces of information may optionally be included in each slide: a list of concepts and additional notes.
+(A concept list may appear anywhere in the slide, but notes can only appear at the very end of the slide.)

 Example: